 How long should it take to port my number?

 According to the mobile number portability industry code, 90% of mobile number transfers should be completed within three hours, and 99% should be completed within two days.
-Most telcos only operate porting facilities Monday to Saturday, and not on Sundays or public holidays, so keep that in mind when you decide to switch providers.
+Most telcos only operate porting facilities from Monday to Saturday, and not on Sundays or public holidays, so keep that in mind when you decide to switch providers.

-The reality for mobile number portability is that the time it takes can vary considerably; some customers report that their numbers were transferred within a matter of minutes, but it can take some hours in certain circumstances.
-Bear in mind that your new provider can only port your number from a "live" service with your old provider; you can't cancel the service and then request mobile number portability.
+The reality for mobile number portability is that the time it takes can vary considerably.
+For some customers it's a matter of minutes, but it can take some hours in certain circumstances.
+Bear in mind that your new provider can only port your number from a "live" service with your old provider.
+This means you can't cancel the service and then request mobile number portability.

 What can I do if the port doesn't work?